jbiason/blog/content/research/decoding-fast.md

 ```

 ... the decoder will read the first byte and see that it doesn't have the high
-order bit set, so it keep just the "1" for the value and shift everything by 7
+order bit set, so it keep just the "1" for the value and shift 7 bits to the
-bits.
+left.
 Then the second byte is read; this one have the high order bit set, so
 the remaining bits (in this case "001_0010") are added to the resulting value
 and get `1001_0010` -- or 146.

-Negative numbers are represented using 2's so you'd get, for example:
+Negative numbers are represented using 2's so if the decoder receives, for
+example:

 ```
 0000_0011 0111_1110 1110_1110
 ```

-... which, when you remove the high order bits and follow the high order to find
+... which, when the high order bits are removed, it should generate "`1111_1111
-the stop bit, you get "`1111_1111 0110_1110`", which is -146 (in 16 bits, just
-to make it shorter).
+0110_1110`", which is -146 (in 16 bits, just to make it shorter).

 When an integer field is optional, the result must be decremented by 1.
 The
-reason for this is that, when the field is marked as optional -- also called
-"nullable" -- we need something to differentiate both 0 and Null.
+reason is that it should be something to differentiate both 0 and Null.
 So, an
-optional integer with value 0 is, actually, Null; if we have a value of 0, we
+optional integer with value 0 is, actually, Null; to get the value 0 for the
-incoming data will have the value 1, which we'll decrement by 1 and become 0.
+field, the incoming data will have value 1, which is decremented in 1 and goes
+back to 0.

 ### Types: Strings

-ASCII strings are pretty simple to read: Again, you keep reading the incoming
+ASCII strings are pretty simple to read: Again, the decoder keeps reading the
-data till you find a byte with the high order bit set (again, the stop bit) and
+incoming data till you find a byte with the high order bit set (again, the stop
-just convert to their respective ASCII character.
+bit) and just convert to their respective ASCII character.

 For example